TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         10. Gaming PCs
         11. View All Laptops
         12. Bags &.
 Carrying Cases
-        13. Battery Finder
-        14. PC Finder
+        13. PC Finder

-        16. See all Not sure what you need?
+        15. See all Not sure what you need?
     6. See all Laptops

 2. Tablets